SCDZX/CVPR26-SAME/README.md

 ## Expected Results

 Due to the randomness in few-shot sampling, sparse gradient masking, and GPU execution, exact numbers may vary slightly across runs and environments.
 With the default split2 5-shot hyperparameters, the independent fine-tuning mean Top-1 is typically around `69`, and the final edited single-model mean Top-1 is expected to be above `65`.
+This release is a refactored version of our experimental codebase, organized to make the SAME MTIL workflow easier to read, reproduce, and extend.

 ## Important Options